-During the MineSet client installation the client part of the web extension is automatically installed.
-The system must have Internet Explorer 4.0 or greater installed for full Web Support.
+During the MineSet client installation the client part of the Web extension is automatically installed.
+The system must have Internet Explorer 4.0 or greater installed for full Web support.
 Netscape will launch the visualizer tool externally, not within its browser window.

-MineSet mtr Files
+MineSet .mtr Files

-MineSet mtr files are archives of MineSet files generated by the Viz tool.
-Once created, it can be used as a hyperlink in an html page.
-The mtr files are very effective in sharing multiple visualizations over the web, eliminating the need for attaching huge files in mails, remote copies, or file transfers (ftp).
-The mtr files can also be launched directly by dragging them into a browser, or setting "File" property in the HTML PARAM tag.
+MineSet .mtr files are archives of MineSet files generated by the viz tool.
+Once created, the files can be used as a hyperlink in an HTML page.
+The .mtr files are very effective in sharing multiple visualizations over the Web, eliminating the need for attaching huge files in mails, remote copies, or file transfers (ftp).
+The .mtr files can also be launched directly by dragging them into a browser, or by setting the File property in the HTML PARAM tag.

-Since mtr files are in a compressed format and use the underlying http protocol, the transfer of an mtr file is very fast and does not require a cumbersome setup on the part of administrators.
+Since .mtr files are in a compressed format and use the underlying HTTP protocol, the transfer of an .mtr file is very fast and does not require an administrator to perform a cumbersome setup.